 When it comes to communication, the manner in which you express yourself is very important to helping you achieve the success you are looking for.
 Without even realizing it, one's tone of voice can be construed as disrespectful or condescending.
 The way in which our opinions are expressed can come off as an unwarranted attack rather than a sincere attempt at constructive feedback.
 There are also times when our frustration begins to come across in what one is trying to say.
 So how can you express what you are feeling without hurting your roommate?

 First, always remember that it's OK to feel a certain way about a situation.
-However, problems can arise when we attack the person by using accusing statements, such as "you constantly use my computer without asking," or "I can't believe you didn't tell me that John called."
+However, problems can arise when we attack the person by using accusing statements, such as "you constantly use my computer without asking," or "I can't believe you didn't tell me that John stopped by."
 Do your best to avoid these types of "you" statements.
 Instead simply explain how actions make you feel.
 For example, "I'm upset that my computer was used without my permission.
 In the future, could you please ask me before using it."

 Finally, when being assertive, always remember that timing